getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/log4net.md

 ## Configuration

 Once the log4net integration package is installed in your project, you can modify your configuration file to add the appender.
-This can be done, for example, via the `app.config` or `web.config` in case of ASP.NET.
+This can be done, for example, via the `app.config` for console and desktop apps or `web.config` in case of ASP.NET.

 ```xml
   <appender name="SentryAppender" type="Sentry.Log4Net.SentryAppender, Sentry.Log4Net">